bobopinna/moodle-mod_reservation/README.md

 A reservation may have a grade or a scale.
 Students can book and unbook a seat and add a note about this reservation.

 After the event starts the teacher can grade the event.
-Students will notified by mail.
+Students and teachers may will notified by mail.

 Reservation list may be downloaded in various formats.